 There are a great many beneficial insects in the garden and beneficial bugs for plants.
 Beneficial insects (beneficial bugs) are any of a number of species of insects.
 Equally performing valued services like pollination and pest control.
 Gardeners and growers recognize the benefits provided by beneficial insects in the garden.
 As well as the injury done by harmful ones.
 There are thousands of beneficial bugs for plants world wide.
 However, we have listed the most common ones you will find in your garden.
 In addition, pictures are included.
 So, you can determine if they are beneficial or harmful.

 The concept of beneficial insects in the garden is simple.
 And arises as a result of desired outcomes.
 Above all, the goal is to raise bountiful, healthy crops.
 Insects that hinder production are classified as pests.
 On the other hand, insects that assist production are considered beneficial.
 Furthermore, pest control without the use of man made pesticides, habitat integration, and ‘natural vitality’ aesthetics are the desired outcome of beneficial insects in the garden.
 As well as beneficial bugs for plants.
+You can find many beneficial insects at our annual lily festival.

 Beneficial Insects in the Garden